MP Estate Planning UK

-Ever thought about how your actions could change the world?
-Adding charitable giving to your estate planning lets you merge your values with your financial legacy.
-This creates a positive change that lasts long after you’re gone.
+Ever thought about how your estate plan could support the causes closest to your heart — while also reducing your family’s inheritance tax bill?
+Adding charitable giving to your estate planning lets you align your values with your financial legacy, creating a positive impact that lasts long after you’re gone.

-We’ll look into how charitable giving fits into estate planning.
-We’ll cover different types of donations, charitable trusts, and tax effects of your giving.
-Knowing about these options helps you decide how to leave your mark.
+We’ll explore how charitable giving fits into estate planning under English and Welsh law.
+We’ll cover different types of donations, charitable trusts, and the tax implications of your generosity.
+Understanding these options helps you make informed decisions about the legacy you leave behind.

 Key Takeaways

-- Charitable giving in estate planning aligns personal values with financial legacy
+• Charitable giving in estate planning aligns personal values with your financial legacy

-- Leaving 10% of your estate to charity reduces inheritance tax from 40% to 36%
+• Leaving at least 10% of your net estate to charity reduces the IHT rate from 40% to 36%

-- Various types of contributions are possible, including cash, property, and assets
+• Various types of contributions are possible, including cash, property, shares, and other assets

-- Charitable trusts offer flexibility in managing donations to multiple causes
+• Charitable trusts offer flexibility in managing donations and supporting multiple causes over time

-- Professional advice is crucial for effective charitable estate planning
+• Professional advice from an experienced solicitor or estate planning specialist is essential for effective charitable planning

-- Philanthropic giving can have a lasting impact on chosen causes
+• Philanthropic giving creates a lasting impact on your chosen causes while benefiting your wider estate plan

 Understanding Charitable Giving in Estate Planning